daviduhlir/mutex/README.md

 ## Locks setup

 There is several flags and definitions, that can change behaviour of locks.
 Every lock can has specified maxLockingTime, it's longest time, when scope can be locked.
 After this time, mutex will throw exception to prevent keeping app in frozen state.
-This behaviour can be overrided by setting `SharedMutexSynchronizer.timeoutHandler` handler to your custom.
+This behaviour can be overrided by setting `Mutex.setOptions({ timeoutHandler: function })` resp. `SharedMutex.setOptions({ timeoutHandler: function })` handler to your custom.
 Keep in mind, lock timeout is measured from the time when the first attempt to open scope occurs.

 ## Usage of locks